 What to expect at the Jelly Belly factory

-Tours of the Jelly Belly factory are now self-guided, which means that visitors can move through at their own pace.
+Tours of the Jelly Belly factory are self-guided so visitors can move through at their own pace.
 If your kids take a liking to particular robotic arm lifting trays of jelly beans, you can now stop and watch it for a little bit longer.
-Kids not so fussed about watching boxes of jelly beans being packed?
+Are kids not so fussed about watching boxes of jelly beans being packed?
 You can move on to the next stop.

-Another change to the Jelly Belly factory tour is that photography of the factory floor is now allowed.
+The Jelly Belly factory tour allows photography of the factory floor as long as you don’t use a flash.
 All those trays of colorful jelly beans make for a perfect selfie backdrop!
-While photography is now allowed, flash photography is still a no-no, so make sure to keep your camera’s flash turned off.

-Taking part in a tour of the Jelly Belly factory begins in much the same way it has in the past.
-Visitors line up to join the tour, and depending on how busy it is that day, this may take a little while.
-We were lucky to only have a 10 minute wait the day of our visit.
+Taking part in a tour of the Jelly Belly factory begins in the grand lobby.
+Visitors line up to join the tour and depending on how busy it is that day, this may take a little while.
+We were lucky to only have a 10-minute wait the day of our visit.

-Pro tip: If you happen to visit on a busy day and have more than one adult in your group, it may be a good idea to let the kids check out the huge store or visit the tasting counter while one adult waits in the line.
+Pro tip: If you happen to visit on a busy day and have more than one adult in your group, it may be a good idea to let the kids check out the huge gift shop while one adult waits in line.

 Upon reaching the front of the line each visitor will be given a Jelly Belly paper hat.
 These hats are adjustable to fit babies through to adults and must be worn throughout the tour at all times.
 Visitors are then taken upstairs in a group to begin the tour with a brief introductory video.
 Once the video has finished the doors are opened and visitors are left to tour the factory at their own pace.

 Throughout the factory tour and the visitor center, large portraits of famous people can be seen on display.
-Upon closer inspection visitors will see that these portraits are in fact made from thousands of Jelly Belly jelly beans.
+Upon closer inspection, visitors will see that these portraits are in fact made from thousands of Jelly Belly jelly beans.
 They really are quite amazing.
-While most of these artworks are hanging out of reach, there are a few along the tour that visitors can touch – because you just know little hands need to touch them to check that they are indeed real jelly beans!
+Luckily most of these artworks are hanging out of reach because you can look but not touch!

-At the end of the tour each visitor is given a pack jelly beans.
+At the end of the tour, each visitor is given a pack of jelly beans.
 If you had your photo taken at the start of the tour it can be purchased here too.